First Blood 1778: Belle Poule and HMS Arethusa

-Covert French involvement in the American War was important almost from the very outset and it focussed on supply of arms and munitions to the rebel colonists. ( A key figure in this was the playwright Beaumarchais, the author of “The Marriage of Figaro”, soon to be turned into an opera by Mozart).
+Covert French involvement in the American War was important almost from the very outset and it focussed on supply of arms and munitions to the rebel colonists. ( A key figure in this complex operation was the playwright Beaumarchais, the author of “The Marriage of Figaro”, soon to be turned into an opera by Mozart).
 It was only however in February 1778 that France and the United States signed a Treaty of Alliance.
 Britain declared war on France on 17th March but hostilities were surprisingly slow in commencing.
 Not until June would the first battle take place and this was at sea.

 In the run-up to the treaty signing a confrontation had occurred which, if handled with less tact on both sides, might have led to fighting starting earlier than actually happened.
 This was in January 1778 when a French Frigate, the Belle Poule, was carrying an American envoy back from France to America to report on progress of negotiations.
 This was Simeon Deane, brother of Silas Deane, one of the American commissioners in Paris.
 Two larger Royal Navy ships stopped the Belle Poule and demanded to inspect her.
 Though he would be outnumbered and outgunned were it to come to a fight the French captain, Charles de Bernard de Marigny, answered: “I am the Belle Poule, frigate of the King of France; I sail from sea and I sail to sea.
 Vessels of the King, my master, never allow inspections”.
 The British apologised and the frigate was allowed to proceed, though she had later to turn back due to adverse weather.
 The Belle Poule was to meet the Royal Navy again and would fight in first Franco-British naval engagement of the war.